 - Accounting Education

 - Ang Soon Young.
 PhD topic: Environmental NGO and actions on climate change.
-Co-supervisor: Prof. Danture Wickramasinghe
+Co-supervisor: Prof. Danture Wickramasinghe.
+PhD awarded in 2018.

-Tagoe, Joana.
+- Tagoe, Joana.
 PhD topic: Gender pay gap.
-Co-supervisor: Dr. Shamima Harque.
+Co-supervisor: Prof. Shamima Harque.

 Peer-reviewed research income